Headshot Photography Tips

 Talk to your clients about wardrobe choices, get a sense of what they’re looking for visually, and recommend what works across the board: neutral colors with nice textures, no logos or pattern, colors that complement the client’s skin tone.
 Keep it as simple as possible and it’ll be smooth sailing.
 It’s a good idea to head to the thrift store and pick up some basic pieces in different colors and sizes so you have something on hand if what the client shows up with isn't working.

-3) Lighting is Everything
+3) Headshot Photography Lighting is Everything

 You generally want to avoid mood or artsy lighting with headshots, and stick to shooting in a space that’s very evenly lit.
-Garages work well for this if you don’t have a studio, and a classic beauty lighting setup is perfect - that means one light or reflector comes from below your subject, acting as a fl, with another light placed above the subject.
+Garages work well for this if you don’t have a photography studio, and a classic beauty lighting setup is perfect - that means one light or reflector comes from below your subject, acting as a fill, with another light placed above the subject.
 This will help eliminate shadows and glare, making for an evenly lit photo.
 Outdoor shooting on an overcast/partly cloudy day also allows for beautiful light.

-Lenses matter, and if you're shooting portraits, it only makes sense to use a portrait lens.
+Lenses matter, and if you're shooting professional headshot portraits, it only makes sense to use a portrait lens.
 Portrait lenses are usually 85mm f/1.8, and that's the perfect focal length for this type of work.
 These lenses perform well in studios, outdoors and even in low light conditions, so it's really a good idea to invest in a good portrait lens, especially if you plan on doing headshot work.